paradox-tt/Notes/WagMedia.md

 Dear community,

-Having had the opportunity to review feedback from both sides I would like to provide some further feedback of my own.
+Having had the opportunity to review feedback from both sides I would like to provide some further feedback reflecting my personal views.

->The Wagmedia team embarked on an experiment to `Solve the Dotsama information distribution problem`.
-The team planned to achieve this by providing incentives to individual participants, to create comprehensive, useful and inspiring content.
+>The Wagmedia team embarked on an experiment to Solve the Dotsama information distribution problem.
+The team plans to achieve this by providing incentives to individual participants, to create comprehensive, useful and inspiring content.

+This is no small undertaking.
+Their initiative is to be praised and this is a prime example of the type of community-originated activity that the Treasury should seek to support.

 It is in my opinion that Wagmedia has done a good job of:

 1. Assembling teams to produce community generated content
 2. Developing an agile system of rewarding content

-This is weighed against concerns raised by some members of the community.
-These are, by title:
+My view is further influenced by both concerns and positive attributes raised by some members of the community.
+These are, by title below:

 1. Capital efficiency
 2. Quality of content